How to Increase Your Credit Score in 6 Months

 Don't Expect Miracles

 A good credit history is based on the responsible use of credit over time.
 While you can certainly take steps to improve your score in as little as six months, major moves upward generally take longer.
+Patience and responsibility are key here.
 This is particularly true if you already have a spotless credit history.
 Since you already score well in the major FICO categories, improvement of more than a few points can be difficult in a short time.
 On the other hand, having a negative credit history can continue to drag down your score for as long as a decade: for example, filing bankruptcy remains on your credit report for 10 years.
 If you have this type of negative information on your credit report, there's no way to simply remove it in the short term.
 However, credit scores are weighted to more recent behavior.
 You can help counteract your negative information, which diminishes in effect over time, by being a model borrower for as long as possible.